DigiBP/digibp-weisshorn/README.md

 5. If the application is rejected the customer agent will send a rejection letter to the applicant and the process ends here.

 ## Decision Table
 The decision table "Assess The Application" uses the process variables createt either manually (AS-IS process) or automatically by the submitted Application Form (To-Be process).
 There is no modification needed to prepare the decision table for the automated process.
 No picture is shared within this readme, as the table contains 13 inputs with 32 rows.
-Please follow the link to the dmm for further studies: <br>
+Please follow the link to the dmm for further studies: <br> <br>
 digibp-weisshorn/src/main/resources/modelling/Decicion Table_v1-6_Application Assessment.dmn

 ## TO-BE Digitalized Process